FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 serde_derive = "1"
 serde_json = "1"
 ```
 Two things to point out here, first is that we are updating the name of this program to have a prefix of `mdbook-` this is a requirement of any mdbook preprocessor, the other is that we are using mdbook as a git dependency.
 As of the writing of this post there is an issue with their handlebars dependency that would make the library fail to compile to wasm.
 The next version of mdbook will not include this problem but for now, this example will need to work with the git repository instead of crates.io.
-We are going to use docopt for command line argument parsing but you could just as easily use clap or DIY it if you'd prefer.
+We are going to use docopt for command line argument parsing but you could just as easily use clap, structopt or DIY it if you'd prefer.

-As a note, this example is going to remove a lot of the wasmer-runtime stuff from our program for readability (you may want to keep some of it around for later).
+As a note, this example is going to remove a lot of the wasmer-runtime stuff for readability (you may want to keep some of it around for later if you're typing along).

 ```rust
 // ./crates/example-runner/src/main.rs